 How many people can attend a workshop?

-While attendance can be unlimited, the consultant would recommend capping attendance for each session if a client wishes to create additional space for facilitated conversation and questions over Zoom and/or offering externally facilitated follow-up sessions specifically for questions and conversation.
+While attendance can be unlimited, the consultant would recommend capping attendance for each session if a client wishes to create additional space for facilitated conversation and questions and/or offering externally facilitated follow-up sessions specifically for questions and conversation.
 I encourage organizations to invite internal stakeholders across functional areas- staff, musicians and board- to attend the workshop(s) and learn together.
 This type of invitation models equity, allows stakeholders to build cross-functional investment in EDIB and begins to build valuable dialogue and connection across the organization.

 May we record the workshop?